Hoverbear/CSC-463/discussion-oct-6.md

 * The network gets flooded to syncronize a decrease, but causes temporary uselessness.
 * Fairness
 * Not tested on variable loads.
+* Complex implementation with little payoff.
+* Would require protocol change.